Last Updated August 29, 2024

 7. Cookie Data

 Our Websites may use “cookies” or other tracking technology.
 Cookies are small pieces of program code that reside on your computer.
 By showing how and when visitors use our Websites, cookies help us identify how many unique users visit us, and track user interests, trends, and patterns, all of which helps us make our Websites more useful.
 You can opt-out of the use of cookies by having your browser disable cookies or warn you before accepting a cookie.
 Look for the cookie options in your browser in the options or preferences menu.
 If you disable cookies in your browser, however, you may not be able to take advantage of certain of the features or functions of, or information, products and service available, via our Websites.
 Any anonymous data that we collect through the use of cookies or other tracking technology may be used by us and disclosed by us to third parties to improve this Website and to better understand the needs of our users.
 PECO does not engage in targeted/online behavioral advertising and does not use first- or third-party cookies or other tracking technologies related to the same.
+From time to time, we may use on our Websites certain third-party cookies and pixels provided by our marketing partners, including social media companies.
+To the extent we use such third-party cookies and pixels, you hereby agree to the terms and conditions set forth by those third parties, which may include Meta, X (formerly Twitter), TikTok, and LinkedIn, among others.

 8. Data Retention and Localization